About Us

 Learning and Content Curator

-Becky has recently moved to Wānaka with her family and has also lived in Porirua, Ōtepoti and Taranaki.
-Becky worked as a secondary Science and Biology teacher for nine years and then moved into an environmental education role in Porirua for seven years.
-She is passionate about supporting people to connect with their local places and environment, and is looking forward to sharing inspirational resources and stories with kaiako across Aotearoa.
-PHOTO: "The Kōwhai was chosen because I have always planted Kōwhai in our garden, no matter which part of the country I have lived in (having moved around a lot!)."
+Becky lives in Wānaka and joined NZAEE in 2022.
+She previously worked as a secondary Science and Biology teacher for nine years and an environmental educator in Porirua for seven years.
+Becky is passionate about supporting people to connect with their local places and environment, and loves sharing inspirational resources and stories with kaiako across Aotearoa.

 Debbie Courtney